atrestis/PythonMiniGames/README.md

 ## What is this repo about?

- - Fun mini games in python
+ - Fun mini games in python provided in a CLI
- - Credits to usingpython.com
+ - Credits to usingpython.com (for the mini games)

 ## Tools Used